unixunion/py-solace-provision/README.md

     "/opt/pysolpro",
     "/etc/pysolpro"

-The config file also denotes which API's pySolPro generates commands for.
-There are 3 API's available, `config`, `action` and `monitor`. `config` is required, and requires the `solace-semp-config` module.
-Both `action` and `monitor` are optional, and should not be installed if not using them, as it slows down the command parser.
+The config file also denotes which API's pySolPro will load.
+There are 3 API's available, `config`, `action` and `monitor`.
+At least `config` is required, and is fullfilled by installing the `solace-semp-config` module.
+Both `action` and `monitor` are optional, and should not be installed if you never intend on using them, as it slows down the command parser.

 Configuring the API's example: